nahuerodcast/inverapp/README.md

 - Empieza a invertir en criptomonedas y practica tus habilidades.

 ¿Qué estás esperando?
 Si querés mejorar tus habilidades de inversión en criptomonedas, ¡visitá Inverapp hoy mismo!🚀

+ENG:

+## Inverapp is a crypto investment simulation website.
+With Inverapp, you can practice your crypto investment skills without risking your own money.

+### Features
+- 💸 Demo balance: Inverapp offers you a demo balance with which you can invest in crypto without risk.
+- 💻 Realistic simulation: Inverapp imitates the real crypto market, so you can experience what it would be like to invest in the real world.
+- 🙌 Easy to use: Inverapp is easy to use, so you can start investing in crypto in minutes.

+### How to get started
+- Access Inverapp in your web browser.
+- Sign in with Google and start with your demo balance.
+- Begin investing in crypto and practice your skills.

+What are you waiting for?
+If you want to improve your crypto investment skills, visit Inverapp today! 🚀